johnh2o2/cuvarbase/README.rst

 cuvarbase 0.1.9
 ===============

-John Hoffman -- 2017
+John Hoffman
+(c) 2017

-``cuvarbase`` is a Python (2.7) library that uses `PyCUDA <https://mathema.tician.de/software/pycuda/>`_ to implement several time series tools used in astronomy to GPUs.
+``cuvarbase`` is a Python library that uses `PyCUDA <https://mathema.tician.de/software/pycuda/>`_ to implement several time series tools used in astronomy to GPUs.

 This project is under active development, and currently includes implementations of